thunderheadone/one-sdk-ios/README.md

 [One sendInteraction:@"/interactionPath" withProperties:myProperties];
 ```

+*Note:*
-*Note:* This will send a POST request to ONE.
-Only the tid from the response will be used by the SDK - all other response objects will be ignored.
+- This will send a `POST` request to ONE.
+- Only the tid from the response will be used by the SDK - all other response objects will be ignored.
+- When sending Interaction requests programmatically, please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.

 #### Send an Interaction request with properties and a completion block